 After you have been cleared to graduate you can complete the next steps to participate in commencement.
 Ordering your regalia serves as your registration to participate in commencement.

 - Fall Commencement – for August, Term 3, Term 4, and December graduates

 - Spring Commencement – for Term 1, May, and Term 2 graduates

-Your name and academic program will be published in the commencement program exactly as they appear on your graduation application on Eagle Services.
-If you are joining the Armed Forces following graduation, and would like this noted in the commencement program, you must complete Armed Forces form no later than 8 weeks prior to your graduation date.
+Your name and academic program will be published in the commencement program exactly as they appear on your graduation application on Eagle Service.

-Undergraduate students who are projected to graduate with Latin Honors or University Honors may pick up a gold cord with their rental regalia and will have a notation of their Honors status in the commencement program.
+Undergraduate students who are projected to graduate with Latin Honors or University Honors may pick up a gold cord will receive an update to their AU email account and will have a notation of their Honors status in the commencement program.
 The notation of Honors in the commencement program and the distribution of gold cords is based on grades from the semester prior to the semester in which the student graduates, since the commencement ceremony occurs before final grades for the student’s last semester have been recorded.

 The diploma and transcript are the only official means of certification and reflect all course work counted toward the degree.
 If a student is found to have met the requirements for Latin Honors or University Honors after your final semester grades are applied, it will be noted on the diploma and transcript.
 For additional information about academic honors, see the Undergraduate Academic Rules and Regulations (section 5.5, Latin Honors).
 Master's and doctoral degree recipients are not eligible to receive Latin Honors.

 Only eligible February and May graduates are able to order their regalia on Herff-Jones till June 8th.
 Regalia purchasing process for Summer and Fall graduates will begin in September 2021.